bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 Crucially system configuration is strictly additive: you cannot _remove_ rules added elsewhere.
 This is both an "anti-spaghetti" and "plugin privacy" consideration.
 When this rule is combined with Rust's robust type privacy rules, plugin authors can make careful decisions about which exact invariants need to be upheld, and reorganize code and systems internally without breaking consumers.

-Configuration rules _must be compatible with each other_: any paradoxes (like a system set inside of itself, or a system that must run both before and after a set) will result in a runtime panic with a helpful error message.
+Configuration rules _must be compatible with each other_: any paradoxes (like a system set inside of itself, a system that must run both before and after a set, order cycles, etc) will result in a runtime panic with a helpful error message.

 [`SystemSet`]: http://dev-docs.bevyengine.org/bevy/ecs/schedule/trait.SystemSet.html
 [`SystemSets`]: http://dev-docs.bevyengine.org/bevy/ecs/schedule/trait.SystemSet.html